mortonprod/react-reviews/README.md

 # React-reviews

 This is a react review component.
-It displays props as users reviews.
+It will take in reviews data as a property.

 ## Installation
 To install this component into your project run: